 Ice Harvest at Hanford Mills Museum

-The day provides a hands-on history lesson—and a day of winter fun.
-Before there was refrigeration, ice was harvest to preserve agricultural products and to keep food cold in the warmer months.
+Before there was refrigeration, ice was harvested to preserve agricultural products and to keep food cold in the warmer months.
+At the Ice Harvest Festival, which is held on the first Saturday in February, we recreate this rural winter tradition.

 Visitors can walk out on the frozen mill pond and help cut blocks of ice using vintage ice saws.
 The ice will then be hauled by a horse-drawn sled, and packed in a traditional ice house.
 The ice harvested at the event will be used to make ice cream at the Hanford Mills Museum Independence Day Celebration.